koeame/adobe-alternatives-ko/README.md

 - <img src="resources/icons/amiga.png" alt="img" width="17"/> - AmigaOS
 > __*__ does not specify which exact browsers are tested

 > __**__ Steam support does not always indicate full, stable support on operating systems such as Linux.
 [ProtonDB](https://www.protondb.com/explore) unfortunately doesn't list software in the database, so the only thing you can refer to is their official website.
-[WINE](https://www.winehq.org/) is better suited for emulating software from Windows.
+[WINE](https://www.winehq.org/) is better suited for emulating software from Linux.

 **Alternatives to:**